In the First Trailer for October Faction , Twins Discover Their Parents are Monster Hunters

 Recent Comments

-- bethmitcham on The Rise of Skywalker Wants You to Know That Consent Is Necessary (and Also Very Sexy) 51 mins ago

-- kellanved on On the Profound Awfulness of Netflix’s Dracula 1 hour ago
+- spoonfan on “I’m going to help my family” — X-Men: Dark Phoenix 43 mins ago

+- Loungeshep on School Daze — Star Trek’s “Children of Mars” 48 mins ago

-- AlanBrown on Hugo Award-Winning Author and Editor Michael Resnick, 1942-2020 1 hour ago
+- Andrew Porter on Hugo Award-Winning Author and Editor Michael Resnick, 1942-2020 51 mins ago

+- krad on “I’m going to help my family” — X-Men: Dark Phoenix 56 mins ago

+- BonHed on “I’m going to help my family” — X-Men: Dark Phoenix 56 mins ago